websemantics/builder-extension/README.md

  * @author    Adnan Sagar <msagar@websemantics.ca>'
 ```

+More settings are detailed in the `builder-example.php` file.

-6- If you have seed data for a particular Entity/Model (abc), place that in, `xyz-module/seeders/abc.php`.
+8- If you have seed data for a particular Entity/Model (abc), place that in, `xyz-module/seeders/abc.php`.
 The content must be a list of entry values, for example:

 ```
   ['name' => 'jo', 'age' => 30],